 This is achieved by identifying activities and experiences which will excite students' interest, through links to scientific ideas, and highlighting the implications for society.
 It provides the opportunity, skills, knowledge and understanding necessary for life as a citizen and helps to develop Science explanations and theories.

-The examinations: June 2023.
-There are six papers: two Biology, two Chemistry and two Physics.
+The examinations are at the end of Year 11 and are six papers: two Biology, two Chemistry and two Physics.